Discover Amsterdam

 Image from Marie Charlotte Peze

 One of the most beautiful theatres in the Netherlands, Haarlem’s Stadsschouwburg does it all: plays, dance and musical shows.
 The charming classic theatre hall – originally opened in 1918 - boasts golden walls, colourful mosaics, red-plush interiors, ornate ceilings and an eye-catching chandelier.
-The theatre was reopened in 2008 after a huge renovation, and since then the Stadsschouwburg has shone more brightly than ever.
+The theatre was reopened in 2008 after a considerable renovation, and since then, Stadsschouwburg has shone brighter than ever.

 Anno Haarlem